 "Holsworthy, [ Devon has a] market which is one of great antiquity ; and the chief fair was recorded in the time of Edward I. as having belonged to the ancestors of William Martyn from time immemorial."

 Early History of the Haulsworth family

 This web page shows only a small excerpt of our Haulsworth research.
-Another 123 words (9 lines of text) covering the years 127 and 1273 are included under the topic Early Haulsworth History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Haulsworth History in all our PDF Extended History products and printed products wherever possible.